 The warning about tanning beds has been poorly understood in the past.
 For instance, all the cancer horror stories (especially skin cancer) that you hear about all came from individuals who went about tanning outdoor under the sun.
 20 to 30 years ago, almost everyone that went out in the sun for tanning would get burnt.
 That is the leading cause of skin cancer by the repetitiveness of getting sunburnt.

 Now for the positive side to tanning

 Of note, moderate sunlight exposure as sunbathing for a limited time or as delivered by tanning beds has never been attributed to cancer.
 Burning and overexposure have been linked to skin cancer.
-With Sunoco Tanning Beds you can adjust the optimal exposure to minimize the potential risks and attain the positive effects of the sun.
+With most tanning beds, you can adjust the optimal exposure to minimise the potential risks and attain the positive effects of the sun.

 Vitamin D production